 Charlotte, NC 28212

 The In-School Youth (ISY) program provides year-round services to high school juniors and seniors with barriers to employment.
 It helps participants explore and develop career goals through work-based learning, graduate from high school and pursue post-secondary education.
-MeckEd provides in-school services in these Charlotte-Mecklenburg high schools: Garinger, Independence and Vance.
+MeckEd provides in-school services in these Charlotte-Mecklenburg high schools: Garinger, Harding, Independence and Vance.

 For more information, contact: